massivesponge/hourglass-solve/README.md

-# README

-files used to create the optimal streak calculations
+Python scripts I used to calculate the optimal streak for any winrate

+first I made main.py
+then used ai help to make optimized.py then made timed.py factoring in time